 Information for Privacy and Proxy Service Providers, Customers and Third-Party Requesters

-Privacy and proxy service providers offer services that permit customers to register a domain name without publishing the customer’s contact information in the Registration Data Directory System (RDDS).
+Privacy and proxy service providers offer services that permit customers to register a domain name without publishing the customer’s contact information in the public Registration Data Directory System (RDDS), also known as WHOIS.

 A Privacy Service allows a customer to register a domain name as the registered domain name holder (meaning that the customer's name appears in the registrant name" field in WHOIS).
 Alternative, reliable contact information (such as a mail-forwarding email address) is published by the service provider in place of the customer's personal contact information.

 A Proxy Service allows a customer to use a domain name without displaying any of the customer’s information in the public WHOIS.
 The proxy service provider is the registrant of record (the registered domain name holder) and provides alternative, reliable contact information.
 This service is legally distinct from a privacy service because the proxy service provider is the registered domain name holder (which attaches certain legal rights and responsibilities for a domain).
 The proxy service provider licenses use of the domain name to the customer via its agreement with the customer.

-The 2013 RAA requires that privacy and proxy service providers that are affiliated with an ICANN-accredited registrar:
+The 2013 RAA requires that privacy and proxy service providers that are affiliated with an ICANN-accredited registrar to:

 - Disclose service terms (including pricing), on the provider's website and/or registrar's website and abide by such terms;